 This easy peach compote recipe made from fresh peaches is the perfect topping for all of your favorite breakfast foods including oatmeal, french toast, pancakes, waffles, and more.

 Sadly, peach season is coming to an end here in the midwest where I live, but I wanted to sneak in this simple peach compote recipe before they are gone!
-I have been making it on repeat this summer and adding it to all of my favorite breakfast foods like yogurt, overnight oats, and waffles.
+Peaches are one of my favorite fruits so I have been making it on repeat this summer and adding it to all of my favorite breakfast foods like yogurt, vegan overnight oats, and waffles.

 A ripe peach should give a little when gently squeezed; an unripe peach will be firm.
 If you want your peaches to ripen faster, place in a brown paper bag, seal, and let sit on the counter a couple of days.
 Check daily to monitor their ripeness.

 How to Serve Peach Compote

-Use this tasty peach compote on plain yogurt, chia pudding, overnight oats, hot oatmeal, pancakes, waffles, and more!
+Use this fruity peach compote as a delicious topping on plain yogurt, chia pudding, overnight oats, hot oatmeal, pancakes, waffles, and more!
 I like making a batch of this peach compote on the weekend so I have it on hand for adding to my breakfast in the morning during the week.